-Pathway number on Figure 3.12 Description of hypothesised pathway 1 Changes in flow regime due to ephemeral channel diversion 2 Potentially contaminated seepage, either from dams or through the waste rock pile 3 Controlled and uncontrolled releases from sediment and MAW dams that may alter water quality and flow regime in North Creek 4 Drawdown that dewaters alluvial sediments and groundwater-dependent riparian vegetation along North Creek 5 Reduced runoff to North Creek caused by the pit 6 Drawdown that dewaters alluvial sediments and groundwater-dependent remnant vegetation near the North Creek-Isaac River confluence 7 Altered flow regime and water quality along North Creek downstream of release points from the three dams and the new diversion channel 8 Drawdown that dewaters the Deverill bore 9 Altered flow regime and water quality along Isaac River downstream of North Creek 10 Altered surface water-groundwater exchange in North Creek and Isaac River caused by drawdown that dewaters alluvial sediments 11 Disruption by the diverted channel of alluvial and riparian connectivity along North Creek 12 Altered/reduced runoff to ephemeral wetlands caused by the new diversion channel (and parts of some wetlands will be removed during construction of the channel)
+Pathway number in Figure 19 Description of hypothesised pathway 1 Changes in flow regime due to ephemeral channel diversion 2 Potentially contaminated seepage, either from dams or through the waste-rock pile 3 Controlled and uncontrolled releases from sediment and MAW dams that may alter water quality and flow regime in North Creek 4 Drawdown that dewaters alluvial sediments and groundwater-dependent riparian vegetation along North Creek 5 Reduced runoff to North Creek caused by the pit 6 Drawdown that dewaters alluvial sediments and groundwater-dependent remnant vegetation near the North Creek-Isaac River confluence 7 Altered flow regime and water quality along North Creek downstream of release points from the three dams and the new diversion channel 8 Drawdown that dewaters the Deverill bore 9 Altered flow regime and water quality along Isaac River downstream of North Creek 10 Altered surface water-groundwater exchange in North Creek and Isaac River caused by drawdown that dewaters alluvial sediments 11 Disruption by the diverted channel of alluvial and riparian connectivity along North Creek 12 Altered/reduced runoff to ephemeral wetlands caused by the new diversion channel (and parts of some wetlands will be removed during construction of the channel)

-Table 3.4.
-Twelve potential impact pathways (Figure 3.12) of the proposed Hypothetical Mine on water resources in the PLA.
-Pathways in bold type are those that the team of experts felt confident about; more information is required to confirm the likelihood and/or consequence of the others.
+MAW = mine-affected water.
+Pathways in bold type (3 to 12) are those that the team of experts felt confident about; more information is required to confirm the likelihood and/or consequence of the others.